 The differences between the wages of men and women is often caused by the gender segregation of the labour market.
-Meaning that women and men work in different sectors of activity and occupations and as the average wages in maledominated sectors and occupations are usually higher than in female-dominated sectors, the segregation has a fundamental impact on the pay gap.
+Meaning that women and men work in different sectors of activity and occupations and as the average wages in male-dominated sectors and occupations are usually higher than in femaledominated sectors, the segregation has a fundamental impact on the pay gap.
 For example such sectors where women predominate is education, health care and other social services.
 Men are more often occupied in sectors such as real estate, construction, information technology, forestry etc. One reason for the labour market gender segregation is also the concentration of women and men in different educational fields.
-Women and men make different educational choices and thus the segregation of labour market have also shown that male wages exceed women's wages partially because men tend to study fields which would later ensure a higher income (Anspal et al. 2009).
+Women and men make different educational choices and thus the segregation starts already in higher education level.
+Various studies about gender segregation of labour market have also shown that male wages exceed women's wages partially because men tend to study fields which would later ensure a higher income (Anspal et al. 2009).
 In addition the career path of men leads more often to executive positions than in case of women.
-The concentration of men in different occupational levels is called vertical segregation and women's and men's concentration into different labour market sectors is called horizontal segregation (Bettio 2002).
+The concentration into different albour market sectors is called vertical segregation and women's and men's concentration into different labour market sectors is called horizontal segregation (Bettio 2002).